MichaelBell/rp2040_ov2640/README.md

 char wifi_pass[] = "MyPassword";
 ```

+You'll also need to edit the IP address near the top of main.c.

 Then run the `image_read.py` script locally and load the firmware on to the Pico.

-The Pico will upload one image after booting and connecting, and more images can be taken by pressing a button.
+The Pico will light an LED after booting and connecting and then you can take images by pressing a button.